Epigenetic

 Limitations

-- −Many proprietary composites lack independent benchmarking
+- −Many proprietary composites lack independent testing by outside researchers

-- −Higher cost due to multiple assays
+- −Higher cost because multiple lab tests are needed

 Samples:BloodMultiple sample types